jerbarnes/multitask_negation_for_targeted_sentiment/README.md

 The results on the 4 main datasets: Laptop, Restaurant, MAMS, and MPQA see the [./notebooks/Main_Evaluation.ipynb](./notebooks/Main_Evaluation.ipynb) notebook.

 The results on the Laptop and Restaurant negation and speculation challenge datasets, that was created from this work, see the [./notebooks/Negation_Evaluation.ipynb](./notebooks/Negation_Evaluation.ipynb) and [./notebooks/Speculation_Evaluation.ipynb](./notebooks/Speculation_Evaluation.ipynb) notebooks.

+## Acknowledgements

+This work has been carried out as part of the [SANT project (Sentiment Analysis for Norwegian Text)](https://www.mn.uio.no/ifi/english/research/projects/sant/), funded by the Research Council of Norway (grant number 270908).
+Andrew has been funded by Lancaster University by an EPSRC Doctoral Training Grant.
+The authors thank the [UCREL research centre](http://ucrel.lancs.ac.uk/) for hosting the models created from this research.